 A couple months ago I sent out an email asking for feedback on blog post ideas, and topics you would like to see covered more extensively on the blog.
-One of the topics that was repeated again and again was tips for sourcing via retail arbitrage.
+One of the topic requests that was repeated again and again was retail arbitrage tips.
 I was able to get John from www.fbamaster.com to do a guest post on this exact topic.
-He provided some excellent tips.
+He provided some advice for retail arbitrage sourcing.

 Take it away John:

 Ever since that Chris Green fellow LITERALLY wrote the book on Online Arbitrage, it has been all the rage.
 The last 18 months has seen an explosion of tools available for online product sourcers, from tracking sites like Keepa and Traktor to a myriad of other services to help sellers source more products online.

 But through it all, one thing remained clear and clean; retail arbitrage is often times the one thing that can bring a reseller to the next level.

 Here are 7 tips on how to improve the opportunities you can find in your own retail arbitrage sourcing model.

 1. Scan for more than the moment